LessLawn.com... when lawn isn't your ideal landscape

 Choose groundcovers that you'll be able to keep in bounds.
 Here are three ways that groundcovers spread:

 1. Many groundcovers spread swiftly, but those that spread across the surface on runners (ground ivy or Creeping Charlie) can be pulled out or clipped at the edges of the bed.
 Don't leave clippings on the ground or they'll sprout into new plants.
-Also, running plants are hard to control in the interior of a bed and must generally be allowed to run free within it.
+Also, running plants are hard to control in the interior of a bed and, for lowest maintenance, should be allowed to run free within it.

-2. Other groundcovers grow in clumps and may be therefore easier to contain, unless they self-sow prolifically, in which case they'll be harder to handle than the creepers.
-Your only recourse is to clip the flowers before they set seed if you want to keep them in bounds.
+2. Other groundcovers grow in clumps and may be therefore easier to contain, unless they self-sow prolifically, in which case clip the flowers before they set seed if you want to keep them in bounds.

 3. The hardest plants to control are those that spread from deep underground roots.
 One such root can produce a colony spread across a large area, and the entire deep root, and often all subsidiary roots, must be found and dug up to eradicate the plants.
 With this type it is "all or nothing"--you either decide you want them permanently in that location or you must rid the area of every scrap of them.